jenkins-docs/quickstart-tutorials/README.md

 3. Wait for the environment to initialize (~2-3 minutes)
 4. Follow the welcome message in the terminal to start a tutorial

-### How to Set Up the Repository in GitPod?
-(Legacy)

-**Note**: GitPod's free tier has sunset.
-We recommend using GitHub Codespaces instead.

-- Access our Gitpod workspace [here](https://gitpod.io/#https://github.com/jenkins-docs/quickstart-tutorials).

-## GitPod (Legacy)

-GitPod is a cloud-based development environment designed for teams.
-It supports various IDEs, including VScode, IntelliJ, and many more, enabling efficient and secure software development.

 ### Steps to Run Examples from the Repository

 - Use `docker compose up` to run examples from this project.
 Currently, we have four working examples: